Lancaster, Lancashire: Medieval

+18th-century port

-Lancaster gained a first charter in 1193 as a market town and borough, but had to await city status until 1937.
-Many central buildings and ones along St George's Quay date from the 18th century, as the port became one of the UK's busiest and the fourth most important in the UK slave trade.
-Among prominent Lancaster slave-traders were Dodshon Foster, Thomas Hinde and his eponymous son.
-However, Lancaster's role as a major port ceased as the river began to silt up.
-Morecambe, Glasson Dock and Sunderland Point took over as outports for brief periods.
-Heysham Port has now eclipsed all those on the Lune.
+Many of the city's central buildings, including those lining St George's Quay date from the 18th century, as the Port of Lancaster became one of the UK's busiest and the Lancaster slave trade was the fourth most important in the UK slave trade.
+Among prominent Lancaster slavers were Dodshon Foster, Thomas Hinde and his namesake son.
+The last slave ship to be constructed in Lancaster was the 267-tonne Trafalgar, built in 1806 at Brockbank’s shipyard for Samuel Hinderland and William Hinde.
+Lancaster's role as a major port diminished as the river began to silt up and Morecambe, Glasson Dock and Sunderland Point became preeminent for brief periods.
+Heysham Port has now eclipsed all others on the Lune.

 Recent history

+A permanent military presence was built up with the completion of Bowerham Barracks in 1880.
+The Phoenix Street drill hall was completed in 1894.

+Since the Industrial Revolution, the city was home to many industries from the 18th century to the 20th century.
+The main industries in the city at the time were candle making, sailcloth making, rope making and shipbuilding.
+Since the decline of the industrial revolution, Lancaster suffered from economic decline and high unemployment rates like many parts of the north of England.
+The city underwent regeneration and is now a tourist destination.

 Lancaster is mainly a service-oriented city.
 Products include animal feed, textiles, chemicals, livestock, paper, synthetic fibre, farm machinery, HGV trailers and mineral fibres.
-In recent years, a high-tech sector has emerged from Information Technology and Communications firms investing in the city.
+In recent years, a high-tech sector has emerged from information technology and telecommunications companies investing in the city.

-A permanent military presence was built up with the completion of Bowerham Barracks in 1880.
-The Phoenix Street drill hall was completed in 1894.

 In March 2004, Lancaster was granted Fairtrade City status.

 Lancaster was home to the European headquarters of Reebok.
 After merging with Adidas, Reebok moved to Bolton and Stockport in 2007.

-In May 2015 Queen Elizabeth II visited the castle for commemorations for the 750th anniversary of the creation of the Duchy of Lancaster.
+In May 2015, Elizabeth II visited the castle for commemorations for the 750th anniversary of the creation of the Duchy of Lancaster.

 Governance

-The former City and Municipal Borough of Lancaster and the Municipal Borough of Morecambe and Heysham along with other authorities merged in 1974 to form the City of Lancaster district within the shire county of Lancashire.
-This was given city status in the United Kingdom and Lancaster City Council is the local governing body for the district.
+The former City and Municipal Borough of Lancaster and the Municipal Borough of Morecambe and Heysham, along with other authorities, merged in 1974 to form the City of Lancaster district within the shire county of Lancashire.
+This was given city status and Lancaster City Council became the governing body for the district.
 Lancaster is an unparished area and has no separate council.
-It is divided into wards such as Bulk, Castle, Ellel, John O'Gaunt (named after John of Gaunt, 1st Duke of Lancaster), Scotforth East, Scotforth West, Skerton East, Skerton West, and University and Scotforth Rural.
+It is divided into wards (for elections to Lancaster City Council), such as Bulk, Castle, Ellel, John O'Gaunt (named after John of Gaunt, the 1st Duke of Lancaster), Scotforth East, Scotforth West, Skerton East, Skerton West and University and Scotforth Rural.

+For elections to Lancashire County Council, Lancaster is split into the electoral divisions of Lancaster Central (the city centre and an area extending south including Cockerham and Glasson Dock), Lancaster East (south of the River Lune and east of the Lancaster Canal), Lancaster South East (bordered by the River Conder with the University at its southern point) and Skerton (north of the River Lune).